SandroMachado/bridge/README.md

     .cancelAll(Method.GET, Pattern.quote("http://www.someurl.com/image/png"));
 ```

+You can pass `null` for the first parameter to match all methods.

 **Note**: cancellation can only be done on async requests.
 The library does not keep track of
 blocking sync requests.